house-of-giants/sheryl-glubok/src/about.md

 column_three_img: /images/about-3.jpg
 home_body: >-
   I am an award-winning writer, director and producer based in Denver.
-I was born in Colorado, grew up in Arkansas, went to college in Northern California, studied film in Prague, and got my MFA in Fiction in Vermont all the while telling stories that center around identity, female agency, love, and self-understanding.
+I was born in Colorado, grew up in Arkansas, went to college at Stanford, studied film at FAMU in Prague, and got my MFA in Fiction at Bennington all the while telling stories that center around identity, female agency, love, and self-understanding.
 home_button_label: ''